Note: The links below will

 bring it back home.

-"".
+to go".
 After years of training and delays, they launch from

 Baikonur this Tuesday!
 NASA reports: